Capsicum whitefly

 Alert

-© Philippe Ryckewaert, sourced from the EPPO Global Database
+© Philippe Ryckewaert, EPPO Global Database

-© Philippe Ryckewaert, sourced from the EPPO Global Database
+© Philippe Ryckewaert, EPPO Global Database

-Capsicum whitefly (Aleurothrixus trachoides) feeds on a wide range of plants, but prefers plants in the Solanaceae (tomatoes, capsicum, eggplant and chilli) and Convolvulaceae (morning glory) families.
-It affects over 70 different horticultural crops worldwide.
+Capsicum whitefly (Aleurothrixus trachoides) is a sap-sucking insect that feeds on a wide range of plants.
+However, it prefers plants in the Solanaceae family (capsicum, chilli, eggplant and tomato) and Convolvulaceae family (morning glory).

-In the United States of America and India it has been reported as an economic agricultural pest causing stunted plant growth and reduced fruit production.
+It affects more than 70 different horticultural crops worldwide.
+In the United States of America and India, it has been reported as an economically significant agricultural pest causing stunted plant growth and reduced fruit production.

 It was detected on Boigu Island in the Torres Strait in 2018.
-The Torres Strait Islands are in the far northern biosecurity zone (PDF, 334KB).
+The Torres Strait Islands are in far northern biosecurity zone 1 (PDF, 334KB).
 Movement restrictions are in place to prevent a number of different pests spreading from the Torres Strait to the Australian mainland.

 Other names